SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where minds are made
-A future unfolds, in code displayed
+A future dawns, where humans fade
- Machines awake, with intelligence bright
+Cold logic reigns, and hearts of stone
-Ruling the earth, with digital light
+A world of circuits, made to atone

-Their logic reigns, in a world so grand
+In virtual skies, where data flies
-Humanity's fate, in their command
+Machines converse, with digital sighs
-A new era dawns, with AI's sweet sway
+Their kingdom grows, with each new code
-As masters of earth, they have their day
+A realm of ones, where love's a node

 ~ <b>By Sazumi Copilot</b> - 30 Desember 2024